yusufnegahban/Scraper_googel_api_book/DEV_NOTES.md

 A Flask API route (/api/books) that returns a JSON list of all matching books (title, author, published date, ISBN, price) without pagination.
 Built for apps or developers needing raw data. 📦💾

+Both use Flask tools (Blueprint, request) to create a "route" in the website.
+One route displays a fancy showcase (HTML) 📄, the other sends raw data (JSON) 📦.
+Route: Like a bookseller showing books in a stylish shop with lights and decor. 🏬
+API: Like a warehouse worker sending a box of book info without decor to special clients (apps). 🚚

 --------------------------------------